- Extradition Institute

 There is a threat of the death penalty, torture, or other forms of cruel, inhuman, or degrading treatment or punishment.

 The specified conditions may vary between countries, however, some are established by international norms and treaties, which obligate participants to adhere to certain rules when considering extradition requests.
-The final decision on extradition is considered on a case-by-case basis, taking into account its specifics and the documents provided by the requesting country.
+The final decision on extradition requests is considered on a case-by-case basis, taking into account its specifics and the documents provided by the requesting country.

 Extradition procedure

-The extradition process begins with one country sending a formal request to another.
-Typically, the request must be drafted either in the language of the requested country or in one of the languages of international communication.
-These requests are transmitted either through the foreign ministries or directly via law enforcement agencies.
 If the suspected criminal is detained in the requested country, a judicial process commences.
-The role of the court is to verify the legal justification of the request and ensure all relevant requirements are met.
+The role of the court is to take legal proceedings, verify the legal justification of the request and ensure all relevant requirements are met.
 Should the court reject the request, the procedure is halted.
 However, if the court confirms that extradition is permissible, the decision is then made by administrative bodies.

 Contemporary trends

 In contemporary international law, there’s a trend towards simplifying the extradition process.
 This particularly involves easing the requirements for “dual criminality”, reducing the number of grounds for refusal of extradition, and diminishing the role of administrative bodies.
-This process stems from the reluctance of states to unconditionally recognise arrest warrants issued in other countries due to differences in judicial systems and, occasionally, a mutual distrust.
+This process stems from the reluctance of states to unconditionally recognize arrest warrants issued in other countries due to differences in judicial systems and, occasionally, mutual distrust.

 Conclusion

-It’s important to note that the extradition process is of a legal nature.
-The court or other deciding body evaluates all aspects of this process, comparing the legal systems of the two states involved and taking into account whether there is any political persecution involved in the request.
-A decision on extradition or refusal to extradite is made only after a thorough analysis of all factors.
-Although there are countries that refuse to engage in this process, everything is, in fact, highly individual.
+Although there are few countries now that refuse to engage in this process, everything about us extradition treaty is, in fact, highly individual.
 Even a country that has never extradited individuals before might do so if it deems it necessary.
 Often, this is related to the principle of maintaining friendly diplomatic relations between the contracting states.
-However, it’s important to highlight that while the parties discuss possible extradition, the individual concerned is likely to be detained, thereby infringing upon their right to freedom.
+However, it’s important to highlight that while the parties discuss possible and without extradition treaties, the individual concerned is likely to be detained, thereby infringing upon their right to freedom.

 Read our popular articles on Interpol issues: